 Management and leadership potential and strong communication skills.

-Applications are reviewed on a rolling basis and are considered for fall and spring semester admissions.
 We strongly encourage you to submit your completed application as early as possible for the strongest consideration.

 Applying to a program at the GW School of Business may seem like a complicated process, but the GWSB admissions team is here to help.
-The application process for the MSIST program can be found on our How to Apply page.
+The application process for this program can be found on our How to Apply page.
 All application materials should be sent to the GWSB Graduate Admissions Office.
 The GRE or GMAT test is not required — however, if you feel that submitting your scores will strengthen your application, you are welcome to submit them.

 While we do not have minimum requirements for test scores, GPA or work experience, our program does attract top academic and professional talent.
 Statistics from the most recent admission period are as follows:

 - Average GMAT Score: 590*

 - Average GPA: 3.2

 *Please note, this program is test optional.
 If you choose to submit a test score, you may submit either a GMAT or GRE score.
 However, neither test score is required for admission.